rakutentech/ios-inappmessaging/README.md

 In-App Messaging (IAM) module allows app developers to easily configure and display notifications within their app.

+⚠️ This module supports iOS 10.0 and above in line with internal GMD recommendations.
+It has been tested with iOS 11.0 and above.

 # **How to install**

 RInAppMessaging SDK is distributed as a Cocoapod.